 It featured 1,500 athletes from 46 countries around the world.
 However, it wasn’t all good news.
 Nigeria and Uganda boycotted these games for political reasons.
 Nigeria was in protest of New Zealand’s sporting contact with South Africa, and Uganda in protest of Canada’s alleged hostility towards the Idi Amin government.

-As the opening ceremony draws closer, we here at Alpha Car Hire will give you more insights on successful players and more, so stay tuned.
+As the opening ceremony draws closer, we here at Alpha Car Hire will give you more insights into successful players and more, so stay tuned.
 And if you want to know more about the games and the schedules, click here.

 If you want to read more interesting facts about other great sporting events, then you should check out this one, Fun Facts About the Australian Open.
 And please support us by sharing this content with your friends on social media.